Financial-Times/ft-frontend-build/README.md

 ## Tests

-By default these shoudl be written in jasmine and will be run using karam, but can be overwritten in its entirety
+By default these should be written in jasmine and will be run using karma, but can be overwritten in their entirety

+# Development

+## Tests

+`make test`.
+To setup the test environment with copies of all required node modules run `make testSetup`.

+Be warned, as the tests require multiple build processes to be simulated they are pretty slow.

 /*